juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 For example, on an e-learning website, I want to find out which SEO course would be suitable for a beginner like me.
 It would be hard to insert such an answer in a tree-based menu.
 In another example, if I want to know whether I can get a free trial, should I traverse the path to "Product" or "Price"?

 It is worth mentioning an often used "NLP" technique supported by some chatbot platforms: **keyword spotting**, which retrieves potential answers based on certain keywords mentioned in a user's question.
-Unfortunately,  **keyword-based processing is often inadequate for a customer service chatbot** because it cannot distinguish the semantic differences between customer questions containing the same keywords, such as "*Can I get a refund for the course I paid for*" vs. "*When will I receive my refund*".
+Unfortunately,  **keyword-based processing is often inadequate for a customer service chatbot** because it cannot distinguish the semantic differences between customer questions containing the same keywords.
+Consider these two questions both containing the keyword "refund":

+"*Can I get a refund for the course I paid for*"

+"*When will I receive my refund*"

 Users would not be happy if they ask the latter question but get the answer to the former question, or vice versa.

 Here is a [short Youtube video](https://youtu.be/gBWab3yOsco) showing the difference between understanding the keywords vs. the semantics of user input.

 ## **Lack of Abilities to Handle Interruptions**

-As a customer, you may have experienced such a frustration with an incapable chatbot: you asked for a service and you had followed a path for 5 steps.
+As a customer, you may have experienced such a frustration with an incapable chatbot: you asked for a service and you had followed a path down for 5 steps.
 But you asked a question near the last step.
 Poof, all you had done so far was lost and you had to start over again.
 That is because such a chatbot does not know how to handle interruptions.
 Once it is interrupted, it could not resume its original flow but starts a process from scratch again.
 As you can imagine, how frustrated a customer could be when encountering such a situation!
 Again, the same [Forrester study](https://www.ada.support/learning-centre/analyst-report/forrester-personalization-conversational-chatbot) shows that 63% customers abandon a company after just one bad experience.

 ## **Lack of Abilities to Help Human Agents**